vovancik901/dentist-booking/README.md

 # dentist-booking

+### Instruction

-To install all dependenses use npm install. \.
+- To install all dependenses use npm install.
-For correctly workinkg use npm start(not ng serve)
+- For correctly workinkg use npm start(not ng serve).

+### what was not implemented
+- Check date availability (problem with api)